codystevelarson/next-js-strapi-localized-template/README.md

 ## Overview

 This template is pre-configured to handle localization for a few languages and can be extended to handle any other i18n supported languages.
 Use the `next-i18next.config.js` config file to adjust the loaclization settings.
-The goal with this template is to speed up development and imporve standards for localization in our next.js projects.

 Yes,this template is unstyled and ugly.